SaysockRFQ

 Operating path

-Show a clean operating model for teams managing launch dates, sampling, and approvals.
+Show a clean operating model for teams managing launch dates, sampling, approval responsibilities, pack-out, and documentation scope.

-Once the sample direction is approved, production, inspection, packing, and shipment stay inside one accountable manufacturing thread.
+Once the production review brief is clear, sampling, inspection, packaging, and shipment coordination stay inside one accountable operating thread.

 Program types

-Organize the offer around the programs buyers already source.
+Organize product routes around the programs buyers already need to brief.

 Most requested